 The current take-up within the TAs shows all areas experience positive growth, it also shows why what is reasonably expected to be realised is also feasible.
 Additional analysis of take-up is found in section 6.1.

-7. Summary of how NPS-UD Requirements are met
+8. NPS-UD Requirements and Response